Skip to main content

 Academic

-The intersection of workplace wellness initiatives and the Act creates a complex regulatory and biological paradox.
+The intersection of workplace wellness initiatives and the Americans with Disabilities Act creates a complex regulatory and biological paradox.
 At its core, this paradox lies in the tension between a program’s objective to gather physiological data for health promotion and the ADA’s mandate to shield employees from inquiries that could reveal a disability.

 This becomes particularly salient when considering the subtle, often subclinical, dysregulations of the endocrine system, such as those involving the Hypothalamic-Pituitary-Adrenal (HPA) axis or thyroid function.
 These are the very systems that modern wellness protocols aim to influence, yet their dysfunction can constitute a disability under the ADA if they substantially limit a major life activity, such as concentrating, thinking, or endocrine function itself.